lbovet/scardif/README.md

 # scardif

+## Features

+`SchematicJsonRdfSource`:
-Convert JSON to RDF deriving ontology from JSON schema
+Convert JSON to RDF and derived ontology from JSON schema